-How do you prevent your project from deviating, or worse, failing altogether?
+How do you prevent your project from deviating or failing altogether?

-The answer is to identify KPIs that will keep your projects on track from the beginning.
+The answer is to identify KPIs that will keep your projects on track.

 KPIs, or key performance indicators, use data to measure the factors that make a project successful.
-They help pinpoint how work is progressing and show areas of weakness in your process.
-They’re a great way to uncover areas that could lead to failure, and to make corrections before it’s too late.
-Unlike subjective project indicators, KPIs use quantitative data to determine the health of your projects.
+They help pinpoint work progress and show areas of weakness in your process.
+They’re a great way to uncover areas that could lead to failure and to make corrections before it’s too late.
+Unlike subjective project indicators, a key performance indicator uses quantitative data to determine the health of your projects.

 Before we discuss some common KPIs, let’s look at project success metrics and how they differ.

-KPIs are clear cut indicators of how a project is going that are set and agreed upon prior to the project start.
-Metrics also measure progress, although they’re less important indicators.
-So, while all KPIs are metrics, only the most important metrics are KPIs.
+KPIs are clear-cut indicators of how a project is going that are set and agreed upon before the project starts.
+Metrics also measure progress, although they’re less essential indicators.
+So, while all KPIs are metrics, only the most critical metrics are KPIs.

-To maintain focus, use a limited number of KPIs to help you meet the project objective and create true indicators of success.
+To maintain focus, use a limited number of KPIs to help you meet the project objective and create accurate indicators of success.

-Data is crucial in determining a project’s success, which is why you should be looking at return on investment, productivity levels, cost performance, customer satisfaction, and more.
-It’s important to choose KPIs that you can measure with real data, and not assumptions.
+Data is crucial in determining a project’s success, so you should look at the return on investment, productivity levels, cost performance, customer satisfaction, and more.
+Choosing KPIs you can measure with accurate data and not assumptions is essential.

-These will help any team get on the same page and know what they’re working toward.
+These will help your entire team get on the same page and know what they’re working toward.

-To help you get started, check out these four main types of KPIs in project management.
+To help you get started, check out these main types of KPIs in project management.

 Budgets should be set at the beginning of your project.
-Unforeseen issues can arise throughout, and as a result, budgets may need to be modified or reallocated to support shifts within the project.
+Unforeseen issues can arise throughout, so budgets may need to be modified or reallocated to support shifts within the project.

 This will help you to budget more effectively for future projects.